guzzle/guzzle/docs/clients.rst

 Asynchronous Response Handling
 ------------------------------

-When sending requests in parallel, the request/response/error lifecycle must be handled asynchronously.
+When sending requests concurrently using a pool, the request/response/error lifecycle must be handled asynchronously.
 This means that you give the Pool multiple requests and handle the response or errors that is associated with the request using event callbacks.

 .. code-block:: php